alphagov/govuk-rota-generator/README.md

 But the script will also output a user-friendly CSV to the "Auto-generated draft rota" worksheet you set up earlier, or to STDOUT if you don't provide the Google Sheet CLI parameter.
 The worksheet/CSV can be used as the `data/rota.csv` in [pay-pagerduty](https://github.com/alphagov/pay-pagerduty) (automating the overriding of PagerDuty schedules).

 Note that you can tweak the weighting of each 'role' (e.g. `oncall_primary`) by editing the values in [config/roles.yml](config/roles.yml), to influence how often folks are assigned to particular roles.

+### Check the fairness of the rota

+Run `ruby bin/calculate_fairness.rb https://docs.google.com/spreadsheets/d/abc123def456hij789/edit`.

+This summarises the fairness of the rota at the "Auto-generated draft rota" worksheet you set up earlier.